Don Kaye: Early life and early gaming

 Don Kaye was born on June 27, 1938.
 He grew up in Lake Geneva, Wisconsin, where at age 8, he became friends with Gygax, who had moved there from Chicago, Illinois.
 The two young boys also often played with tomboy Mary Jo Powell, but lost touch with her when she moved away.
 At age 15, Kaye and Gygax began playing miniature war games, designing their own miniatures rules for their large collection of 54 mm and 70 mm toy soldiers, using "ladyfinger firecrackers" to simulate explosions.

 When they were 19, Mary Jo Powell, now a young woman, returned to Lake Geneva and the two friends were smitten with her.
 Although they both courted her, it was Gygax who ultimately persuaded Mary Jo to marry him.
 This caused a rift in their friendship, and Kaye refused to attend Gygax's wedding.
-They eventually reconciled after the wedding.

 In 1965, Kaye, Gygax, Mike Reese, and Leon Tucker created a military miniatures society, Lake Geneva Tactical Studies Association (LGTSA).
 Its first headquarters were in Gygax's basement, and they later held meetings in Kaye's garage.